-Mike Gerwitz is a free (as in freedom) software hacker and activist with a focus on user privacy and security.
-While much of his earlier experience focused on web development, most of his free time is now spent researching cryptography; compilers; mathematics; security and privacy; and various other fields.
-He also closely follows the work of the Free Software Foundation, Electronic Frontier Foundation, and other entities devoted to free information and free society.
+I am a free (as in freedom) software hacker and user freedom activist with a focus on user privacy and security.
+I am a professional software engineer dealing primarily with web development; compiler construction; and software architecture, and have been programming for about twenty years.
+My other personal interests include mathematics, cryptography, philosophy and ethics, pedagogy, writing, law, and various other fields.
+I also closely follow the work of the Free Software Foundation, Electronic Frontier Foundation, and other entities devoted to free information and free society.

-Mike is the author of GNU ease.js; a member of the GNU evaluation team; holds an administrative role in GNU; and is a volunteer for various other aspects of the GNU Project and the Free Software Foundation.
+I am a member of the GNU Advisory Comittee; an assistant GNUisance on the maintainers team; a GNU software evaluation team (gnueval) member; the author of GNU ease.js; and volunteer for various other aspects of the GNU Project and the Free Software Foundation.

-Outside of his field, Mike enjoys time with his family—including his wife and two sons—who keep him very busy and help to keep him sane.
-Mike also has a fascination with a wide range of sciences that he wishes he had the time to devote to researching.
+Outside of my field, I enjoy time with my family—including my wife and three sons—who keep me very busy and help to keep me sane.
+I also have a fascination with a wide range of sciences that I wish I had the time to devote to researching.

-A great deal of information regarding Mike’s opinions on various topics can be found throughout this website.
-Much of this site is devoted to his thoughts and ramblings on various matters and so will contain material that is subject to strong bias; the reader is encouraged to construct his or her own opinions.
+Much of this site is devoted to my thoughts and ramblings on various matters and so will contain material that is subject to strong bias; you are encouraged to construct your own opinions.
 Formal papers contain no such influence without rationale and references.

-Mike may be contacted at mtg at gnu dot org; he does not make use of “social media” websites, though he may (or may not) respond to queries on websites that he is a member of, and he does host his own GNU Social instance.
+I may be contacted at mtg at gnu dot org.
+I do not make use of “social media” websites, though I may (or may not) respond to queries on websites that I am a member of, and I do host my own Mastodon instance.

 (Note: This website itself is free/libre—the source code is available via the commit hash links in the footer of various pages and the content is licensed for free distribution and, in most cases, modification.)

 I changed GPG keys in October 2016; see my key transition statement, signed with both my new and old keys.